What Headhunters Look For in Your LinkedIn Profile

-Listed below is a Top 20 “hot list” of the things I look for in the LinkedIn profiles of senior executives and technologists that I recruit.
-And I am not alone.
-Over more than a decade of recruiting for the most powerful companies in technology and media, colleagues in retained search and in corporate recruiting have told me they look for many of the same details.
-In fact, one Fortune 100 client counted among the “Best Companies to Work for” uses the same criteria as a hard filter to separate the contenders from those who are not.
+Listed below is a Top 20 “hot list” of the things that headhunters look for in the LinkedIn profiles of senior executives and technologists for their corporate clients.
+In fact, one Fortune 100 client counted among the “Best Companies to Work for” uses the same criteria as a hard filter to determine who will move forward as a candidate and who will be eliminated from consideration.

 The Quest for Top Talent

 While every industry has its high-profile VIPs, the best and brightest are not so easy to find.
 Often, the usual suspects turn out to be empty suits or executives that have lost their mojo.
-That’s where I come in.
+That’s where headhunters come in.
 A former investigative-journalist-turned-investigative-recruiter, I look for clues to locate and calibrate top talent.
 In doing so, I seek off-radar luminaries and up-and-coming stars who may not be as adept at self-promotion.
 Frequently, gifted technologists become so engrossed in inventing the Next Big Thing that they operate in perpetual stealth mode.
+Many do not hang out on LInkedIn.

 Three Kinds of Critical Information to Include